 Select menus are a common choice for date pickers since they’re easy to set up.
-But after decades of MM/DD/YY menus, I think our users deserve better.
+However, after years of using MM/DD/YY menus, users deserve a more intuitive and user-friendly solution.

 3. Date Range Picker

 Input range pickers are extremely common with scheduling programs and visual data applications.
-For example Google Analytics uses their own date range picker for visitor data over a specific website.
+For example, Google Analytics uses its own date range picker for visitor data over a specific website.

-There’s pros & cons to everything, so I say take a peek at the plugin and see what you think.
-This does support separate date & time inputs, but you can also combine them together making datetime selection just one click away.
+There are pros & cons to everything, so I say take a peek at the plugin and see what you think.
+This does support separate date & time inputs, but you can also combine them, making datetime selection just one click away.

-It has a few pre-designed templates, but it also comes with CSS properties that you can restyle yourself.
-Not to mention all the JS functions have callbacks so if you’re comfortable with coding you can add your own features into the mix.
+It has a few pre-designed templates but also has CSS properties that you can restyle yourself.
+Not to mention all the JS functions have callbacks, so if you’re comfortable with coding, you can add your own features into the mix.

 8. Bootstrap Datepicker

-Anyone who’s familiar with Bootstrap knows just how useful it is for new projects.
-If you’re frequently designing sites on Bootstrap then you should keep this Bootstrap Datepicker saved.
+Anyone familiar with Bootstrap knows just how useful it is for new projects.
+If you’re frequently designing sites on Bootstrap, then you should keep this Bootstrap Datepicker saved.

 The design includes a section for changing the month & year along with a time selector for altering minutes/hours in your date picker.
-It blends perfectly into the BS GUI so it’s no doubt a staple for anyone using Bootstrap.
+It blends perfectly into the BS GUI, so it’s undoubtedly a staple for anyone using Bootstrap.

 9. Foundation Datepicker

+Another popular frontend framework is Foundation, and if you’re more into that library, you should check out this Foundation datepicker also 100% free.
 It also comes with a time picker and options to include the time inside the date selection screen.
-You can even define dates based on fixed settings(i.e. only certain dates available) and limit those dates to certain times.
+You can even define dates based on fixed settings(i.e., only certain dates are available) and limit those dates to certain times.

 10. FoxRunSoftware DatePicker